ericsharma/contract-to-contract/README.md

 ## Usage

-Demo Repository to demonstrate and Contract to Contract ASA trampoline with memory of the original (non smart contract) caller.
+Demo Repository to demonstrate seamless smart contract Opt Ins using a Contract to Contract ASA trampoline with memory of the original (non smart contract) caller.

 ## Cons